-My Favourite Hotels
+My Favourite Hotels and Hostels

 Hotel Anteroom is surprisingly affordable for Japan, yet still amazing.
 I last stayed at Anteroom in January 2015 and paid around USD 60 for a single room per night.
 You know it is a great deal for a hotel of this quality if you have ever been to Japan.
 Anteroom is about ten minutes away from Kyoto train station on foot and is not in the middle of the touristic areas but with the price and its stylish design, it will always be my top choice in Kyoto.
 I about a year ago wrote a separate post just devoted to Hotel Anteroom in Kyoto.